brentlybazor/bash_alias_module_template/README.md

 ## Setup
 1. Download the files into a directory on your local machine.
 2. If you need to add secret variables to your template (like a private key or token), create a `local.variables.sh` file.
 3. Inside the variables files (`local.variables.sh` or `variables.sh`) add any variable that can be used by your system.
 (Variables can be used to save a file or folder path for use in the aliases.)
+(You will need to uncomment the `source $myDir/local.variables.sh` line in `index.sh` to load in the local variables after the `local.variables.sh` file is created.)

 ## Adding New Aliases